Clean Energy Engineering

 Loving the business classes

-While he valued the engineering courses, it was the business courses offered through UBC Sauder School of Business that were Juan Carlos’s favourite part of the program.
+While he valued the engineering courses, it was the business courses offered through UBC Sauder’s Robert H. Lee Graduate School that were Juan Carlos’s favourite part of the program.
 “I felt like I was in business school,” he says.
 “I’ve researched MBA programs and I think the content, assignments and experience I had here were very comparable.”

 Juan Carlos entered the program with a very clear sense of his goals.
 That laser-sharp focus included investing time to grow his professional network, even before the MEL’s January start date.
 “I networked with MBA students before I came to Vancouver and I joined the Sauder Management Consulting Club soon after, taking on an executive role with the group.
 That opened doors in terms of mentorship and networking.”